About

 San Francisco Symphony Chorus Director Emeritus

-Originally from the Bay Area, California, Nicholas attended the University of California Berkeley for undergraduate degrees in both molecular cell biology and music and it is where he began his conducting studies with the director of orchestras, David Milnes, while simultaneously studying choral conducting with San Francisco Symphony Chorus Director Emeritus, Vance George and professor of music, Marika Kuzma.
-A two-time recipient of the Alfred Hertz Memorial Traveling Scholarship, Nicholas has participated in various masterclasses with eminent musical figures such as Esa-Pekka Salonen and Gustavo Dudamel.
-Among many others, his list of mentors include Riccardo Muti, Leonard Slatkin, Fabien Gabel, Scott Yoo, and Rune Bergmann.
+Originally from the Bay Area, California, Nicholas earned undergraduate degrees in molecular cell biology and music from the University of California, Berkeley.
+There, he began his conducting studies with David Milnes and studied choral conducting with Vance George and Marika Kuzma.
+A two-time recipient of the Alfred Hertz Memorial Traveling Scholarship, Nicholas has participated in masterclasses with notable figures such as Esa-Pekka Salonen and Gustavo Dudamel.
+His mentors include Riccardo Muti, Leonard Slatkin, Fabien Gabel, Scott Yoo, and Rune Bergmann.

 Photography by © Zani/Casadio - courtesy of riccardomutimusic.com